40thieves/final-year-project/src/05 - implementation/03 - search.md

 ##### 4.3.2 Similarity to Altmetrics Module

 The altmetrics module discussed in section 4.2 is somewhat similar to the search module described in this section.
 Both use prototypical inheritance (see section 4.2.1) and an event based structure (see section 4.2.2).
 This approach makes sense as there is some shared functionality between the modules.
 Both accept some parameters, use these to construct a request to their respective APIs, send a HTTP request using the request module (see section 4.2.4) before parsing and validating the response and returning the data.
-Therefore, using a similar structure means that, overall, the codebase is cleaner and more readable.
+Therefore using a similar structure means that, overall, the codebase is cleaner and more readable.

 ##### 4.3.3 Validation of Search Parameters